Walker's HR, 3 RBIs lead Diamondbacks past Marlins 5-4 - KESQ

 Leadoff homers from Walker and Smith in the second and third gave Arizona a 2-0 lead.
 Both shots off Rogers came on first pitches.

-Walker’s double originally was scored a fielding error by third baseman Anderson before it was reversed.

-“That threw me for a loop a little bit,” Walker said.
-“But I just felt, the nature of the play, infield in, hit it hard enough, that’s definitely not a routine play for an infielder.
-I felt it was a hit, I’m glad it ended up getting switched back.”

-Castellanos, who’s previous outing lasted two innings and five runs, retired the first nine before allowing consecutive singles to Chisholm and Aguilar in the fourth.
-But Miami didn’t break through after Jorge Soler grounded out, Jesús Sánchez popped out to third and Cooper grounded out.
+Castellanos retired the first nine before allowing consecutive singles to Chisholm and Aguilar in the fourth.
+But Miami didn’t break through after Jorge Soler grounded out, Jesús Sánchez popped out to third and Garrett Cooper grounded out.

-“I’m a man who forgets quickly,” Castellanos said.
-“I went inning by inning.
-That’s what kept me in the game.”

 WALKER REBOUNDS: